cloudn1ne/Mowgli/stm32/ros_usbnode/README.md

 ## Hardware

+- REMOVE THE BLADES !!! (you have been warned)
-Either use a A<->A USB cable or solder up an USB A cable + connector to J14 pin on the mainboard.
+- Either use a A<->A USB cable or solder up an USB A cable + connector to J14 pin on the mainboard.
 You need to connect our YF500 mainboard with your Raspi via USB.
+- The panel (J6) must be plugged in as the switches are hardwired to the motor controlers if they not shorted you will not be able to start the blade motor.
+- Brigde all 4 cables coming off the panel board (JP4 connector) by shorting the outer pins, emulating a "ok" condition.

 ## ROS serial node